On the Use of Random Forest for Two-Sample Testing: Application

-We would like to emphasize that we did not use any tuning for the parameters of the Random Forest which might have turned out to our advantage, just as we did not use any tuning for MMDboot.\footnote{We did however not follow the usual recommendations of setting the minimal node size to consider a new random split to 1, as we observed some overfitting in early experiments.
-Instead, we arbitrarily set it to 4 here, small, but still a bit more than 1.} As such, comparing the MMD/ME-full to the other methods might not be entirely fair.
+We would like to stress that we did not use any tuning for the parameters of the RF-based tests, just as we did not use any tuning for MMDboot.
+As such, comparing the MMD/ME-full to the other methods might not be entirely fair.
 On the other hand, our chosen sample size might be too small for the optimized versions to work in full capacity.
 In particular, all optimized tests suffer from a similar drawback as our Binomial test: The tuning of the method takes up half of the available data.
-While \citet{NIPS2016_6148} find that ME-full outperforms the MMD, they only observe settings where the latter also uses half of the data to tune its kernel, as proposed in \citet{NIPS2012_4727}.
-In our notation, they only compare ME-full to MMD-full, instead of MMDboot.
-It seems unclear a priori what happens if we instead employ the median heuristic for the MMD and let it use all of the available data, as in \citet{Twosampletest}.
-It should also be said that both optimization and testing of the ME-full scale linearly in $n$, making its performance below all the more impressive.
-On the other hand, the optimization depends on some hyperparameters common in gradient-based optimization, such as step size taken in the gradient step, maximum number of iterations etc. As this optimization is rather complicated for large $p$, some parameter choices sometimes lead to a longer runtime of the ME than our calculation-intensive hypoRF test.
+While \cite{NIPS2016_6148} find that ME-full outperforms the MMD, they only observe settings where the latter also uses half of the data to tune its kernel, as proposed in \cite{NIPS2012_4727}.
+In our terminology, they only compare ME-full to MMD-full, instead of MMDboot.
+It seems unclear a priori what happens if we instead employ the median heuristic for the MMD and let it use all of the available data, as in \cite{Twosampletest}.
+It should also be said that both optimization and testing of the ME-full scale linearly in $N$, making its performance below all the more impressive.
+On the other hand, the optimization depends on some hyperparameters common in gradient-based optimization, such as step size taken in the gradient step, the maximum number of iterations, etc. As this optimization is rather complicated for large $d$, some parameter choices sometimes lead to a longer runtime of the ME than the calculation-intensive hypoRF and CPT-RF.
 In general, it seems both runtime and performance of ME-full are in practice highly dependent on the chosen hyperparameters; we tried 3 different sets of parameters based on the code in \url{https://github.com/wittawatj/interpretable-test} with very different power results.
-The setting used in this simulation study, is the exact same as used in their simulation study.
+The setting used in this simulation study is the exact same as used in their simulation study.